Kristine Leahy

 Kristine Leahy (born October 16, 1986) is an American television host and former sports reporter.
 She is most known as a former host on NBC's American Ninja Warrior.
-She is the former co-host and newswoman of Fox Sports 1's simulcast of The Herd with Colin Cowherd and was also a former anchor and reporter for KCBS-TV in Los Angeles.
+She was the former co-host and newswoman of Fox Sports 1's simulcast of The Herd with Colin Cowherd and was also a former anchor and reporter for KCBS-TV in Los Angeles.

 In 2018, Leahy began hosting Fair Game with Kristine Leahy on Fox Sports 1.
 The show was cancelled in December 2019.

 Early life

-Leahy was born in Chicago, where she became interested in sports.
+Leahy was born in Crystal Lake, Illinois, where she became interested in sports.
 She graduated from Prairie Ridge High School in Crystal Lake, Illinois in 2005.
-She earned a Bachelor of Science in Journalism from Boston University.
+She earned a Bachelor of Science in journalism from Boston University.